-Your child's epilepsy

-What type(s) of seizure does your child have?

-Epilepsy syndrome (if known):

-When was your child's first seizure?
+Your child's epilepsy What type(s) of seizure does your child have?
+Epilepsy syndrome (if known): When was your child's first seizure?
 When was epilepsy diagnosed?

-Current medication(s):

-Please provide details of any medication changes (w

-Any other conditions diagnosed or concerns regardir Please give details:

-Is your child currently seen by any specialists or beer last 12 months? (e.g. occupational therapist, speech a and language therapist, psychiatrist, etc)

-Does your child currently have:

-Statement of SEN or EHCP Review dat e:

-Individual Healthcare Plan Review dat e:

-Your child's epilepsy In each part of the UK, there are different systems in additional needs: England - Education Health and Ca of Special Educational Needs/SEN; Scotland - Co-ord Development Plan/IDP. re Plan/EHCP; Northern Ireland - Statement

-What, if any of the above, does your child have?
-Date:

-Does your child have a school based Individual Healt hcare Plan/IHP?
-Date:

-Any other information that may be relevant:
+Current medication(s): Please provide details of any medication changes (within the last three mo Any other conditions diagnosed or concerns regarding your child's develop Please give details: Is your child currently seen by any specialists or been referred to see any specialists or been referred to see any specialist 12 months? (e.g. occupational therapist, speech and language therapist , psychiatrist, etc) Your child's epilepsy In each part of the UK, there are different systems in place to support your additional needs: England - Education Health and Care Plan/EHCP; Norther of Special Educational Needs/SEN; Scotland - Co-ordinated Support Plan/O Development Plan/IDP. rn Ireland - Statement What, if any of the above, does your child have?
+Date: Does your child have a school based Individual Healthcare Plan/IHP?
+Date: Any other information that may be relevant: